 Course Registration

-The obligatory course registration is conducted via Portal2 during the regular registration period running until 10 February 2022.
-Students will be able to see whether they have been admitted to the course on 11 February 2022.
-As per standard registration guidelines withdrawals are possible until 20 February 2022.
+The obligatory course registration is conducted via Portal2 during the regular registration period running until 09 February 2023.
+Students will be able to see whether they have been admitted to the course on 10 February 2023.
+As per standard registration guidelines withdrawals are possible until 19 February 2023.
+Please note that once you have been assigned to a case study group during the kick-off workshop you will be formally registered for the exam in ACC 676 and can only withdraw under extenuating circumstances.
+We therefore ask all students to formally commit to the class during the regular registration period.

 Dates

-Kick-off workshop 04 March 2022
+Kick-off workshop 17 March 2023

-Interim presentation 29 April 2022
+Interim presentation 21 April 2023

-Final presentation 13 May 2022
+Final presentation 05 May 2023

 There will be coaching calls before both presentations, the dates are coordinated with the groups.

 Examination

-Presentation (interim & final) 45 minutes + 15 minutes Q&A
+Presentation (interim & final) Report 45 minutes + 15 minutes Q&A 20 pages

-Report 20 pages

 Participants

-Gero Wiechens, Partner, KPMG Olaf Seidel, Senior Manager, KPMG Max Eberle, Senior Manager, KPMG Karina Ludwig, Manager, KPMG Simon Zimmermann, Manager, KPMG Christian Lüken, Assistant Manager, KPMG
+Gero Wiechens, Partner, KPMG Max Eberle, Senior Manager, KPMG Johannes Gorouhi, Senior Associate, KPMG Landa Gemsy, Senior Associate, KPMG Karina Ludwig, Manager, KPMG Anne Winzer, Assistant Manager, KPMG